 EURUSD Volatility by Day of the Week and Hour of Day

-The hours with the most movement are 0200 up to 1500 EST. This large window is the ideal time for day trading (based strategies I discuss on this site).
-After 1500 the action tends to drop off.
+The hours with the most movement are 0200 up to noon EST. This large window is the ideal time for day trading (based on strategies I discuss on this site).
+You can continue trading after noon, but expect less movement.
+After 1500 it really dies.

-I’m based in mountain time (2 hours back of EST), and I trade between 6 am and 8 am (8 to 10 EST).
-This is a great time of day to trade.
+I’m based in Mountain Time (2 hours back of EST), and I trade between 6 a.m. and 8 a.m.
+(8 to 10 EST).
+This is a great time of day to trade as the biggest movement of the day typically occurs between 8 a.m. and about 11:30 a.m.
+EST.

 EURUSD Average Movement By Day of Week